Jim-Duke/bumbyextras/docs/_reviews/be_thou_my_vision.md

 - Listen to each practice MP3 to be sure it is correct for the part
 - Look at the slides to be sure they would be easily readable when projected
 - Any overall comments or suggestions
-- Send an email to [jim@dukeboys.org](mailto:jim@dukeboys.org) with any comments.
-If you took the time to examine the hymn, please send me a note, even if you don't have any corrections or comments.
+- Be sure to look at the research which provide sources for the original verses